Find out how we're making room for population growth, and providing space for businesses to develop to make jobs for Hutt City residents.

 Business areas and housing

-At present there is very little mixed use commercial and residential development in Lower Hutt.
-If we are to find space for population growth, then we have to consider more residential development in urban and commercial centres.
+Lower Hutt’s commercial and industrial areas have to meet these needs.
+At the same time, there is an opportunity to revitalise and make better use of our urban and commercial centres by providing for mixed use commercial and residential development.
+If we are to find space for population growth, we have to consider more residential development in urban and commercial centres.

 By keeping an eye on business demand it will be possible to ensure that we balance this with demand for housing to enable businesses to grow.
 However, residential apartments can easily include office and shop space on lower floors so that business space is not lost.